Trees & Development

 Stage 3 - Arboricultural Method Statement

-An Arboricultural Method Statement outlines site specific details of how trees will be protected.
+An Arboricultural Method Statement outlines site specific details of how trees will be protected during construction.
 This is particularly important where construction directly impacts upon existing trees, for example, installation of underground services, roads or buildings within root protection areas.

 We also provide a Clerk of Works service to oversee more complex works on site, as required.